mikerhodes/github-to-omnifocus/README.md

 # Add your GitHub Issues and PRs to Omnifocus

-A Go application that adds Omnifocus tasks for:
+A Go application that allows viewing assigned Github issues, PR reviews and notifications as tasks within Omnifocus, to allow for a more unified task management system.

+To do this, the application connects to Github, then creates and manages Omnifocus tasks associated with:

 - GitHub Issues and PRs assigned to you.
 - GitHub PRs where your review has been requested.
 - Notifications you have received.

+Typically, it's run regularly using a tool like `cron` or `launchd`.

-Notifications and Review Requests will gain a due date of today.
+Notifications and Review Requests are given a due date of today when created.

-If an issue or PR is closed or not assigned to you any more, it will be marked complete within Omnifocus.
+If an issue or PR is closed or not assigned to you any more, or a notification is viewed,  it will be marked complete within Omnifocus.

-The application will **not** close issues in GitHub which are marked as complete in Omnifocus -- the GitHub server is considered source-of-truth for issue and PR state.
-This feels safer and, thankfully, is easier to code for.
+The application will **not** close issues in GitHub which are marked as complete in Omnifocus -- to close an issue or PR, it must be closed/merged within Github itself.
+The GitHub server is considered source-of-truth for issue and PR state; this feels safer.

 `github-to-omnifocus` supports both GitHub and GitHub Enterprise.